Animesh-Parashar/x402-gateway/README.md

 ---

-## Mental Model
+## Mental Model 🧠

-Think of x402-gateway like:
+Think of x402-gateway like other infrastructure middleware:

 - OAuth middleware → enforces identity
 - JWT middleware → enforces authorization
 - **x402-gateway → enforces payment**

-You attach it to a route.
+Attach it to a route.
-The route becomes economically protected.
+That route becomes **economically protected**.

 ---